 A great option to reduce fuel problems and extend engine life is a pre-mixed fuel like Husqvarna XP or TruFuel.
 This is an ethanol-free blend of oil and fuel that is ready to pour into your leaf blower’s fuel tank.

 You will find more information on the right fuel and how to mix it in “This is the Type of Gas and Oil Husqvarna Leaf Blowers Use“.

 Old Fuel and Oil Mix Causes a Husqvarna Blower Not to Start

-A lot of gasolines you find at the fuel station includes ethanol.
+A lot of types of gasoline you find at the fuel station include ethanol.
 This is an alternative fuel that is often made from corn or other high-starch plants.
 This fuel is added to make gas a little environmentally friendly.

 Fuel degradation may leave behind a varnish that restricts the amount of fuel getting to the engine which may cause the blower to fail to start.

-Because of the negative effects of ethanol, never use a fuel with an ethanol content greater than 10%.
-Avoid fuels sold as E15 and E85 as they contain up to 15% and 85% ethanol respectivelyl
+Because of the negative effects of ethanol, never use fuel with an ethanol content greater than 10%.
+Avoid fuels sold as E15 and E85 as they contain up to 15% and 85% ethanol respectively.